Currency:USD $

 Recent Changes and Talent Adjustments

-• Imminent Destruction: Previously constrained by a 15-second timer, this enhancement now allows unlimited time to use the discounted eruptions, giving players the flexibility to use them as needed.
+• Imminent Destruction: Previously constrained by a 15-second window, this enhancement now allows unlimited time to use the discounted Eruptions, giving players full flexibility to use them at the optimal moment rather than burning them under pressure.

 Ebon Might Changes

-The central component of the evoker’s toolkit, Ebon Might, has also been adjusted.
-The previous 5% primary stat boost to four players is now revamped:
+Ebon Might—the central cooldown of the Augmentation toolkit—was reworked for Midnight.
+The 5% primary stat boost to four players is now restructured:

 Players Affected Previous Stat Boost New Stat Boost